project-oak/oak/demo_oc3_2024/README.md

 The build artifacts are measured.

-The resulting measurements are then used to verify DICE attestation evidence returned by prior deployment of these build artifacts in a genuine AMD SEV-SNP TEE.
+The resulting measurements are then used to verify DICE attestation evidence returned by a prior deployment of this Oak Enclave Application in a genuine AMD SEV-SNP TEE.

 Comparing the measurements of local builds against those found in the attestation evidence makes it possible to trace the deployment all the way back